The MILD Procedure

 Chronic Lower Back and Leg Pain:

-Patients suffering from chronic lower back and leg pain that is not relieved by conservative treatments such as physical therapy, medications, or injections may be ideal candidates for MILD.
+Patients suffering from chronic lower back and leg pain that is not relieved by conservative treatments such as physical therapy, medications, or injections might be candidates for MILD.

 Limited Mobility: